 Public call for nominations for the 2021 AGM

 November 13, 2020

 Remember to save your form before transmission.

-At the annual general meeting of CRCD, two directors must be elected by the shareholders, each for a term of one year or until their successor is elected or appointed.
+At the annual general meeting of CRCD scheduled for march 2021, three directors must be elected by the shareholders, each for a term of one year or until their successor is elected or appointed.

 Nominees for positions on the Board of Directors must:

 - Not be prohibited by a competent authority from acting as a director or found unfit by a competent authority